 - To deliver Social Value and Societal Benefits to the South East Grid consortium.

-SEG is the new name of The Link Consortium, that has joined with with South East Grid for Learning to establish a public sector network framework covering the South East region.
+The SEG Consortium has worked with the South East Grid for Learning to establish a public sector network Framework covering the South East region.

-It will be open to all public bodies in the region including education, health, blue light and voluntary, charity organisations as well as local authorities.
+It is open to all public sector bodies in the region including education, health, blue light, voluntary, charity organisations as well as local authorities.

 Link Consortium History